lewis-010/modelling-airbnbs-property-listing-dataset/README.md

 ```
 - Alongside the dataset, there are images corresponding to each property listing.
 - These were uploaded to an [AWS](https://aws.amazon.com/) S3 bucket and subsequently downloaded and cleaned.
-    - Discarded any non-rgb images
+    - Discarded any non-rgb images.
-    - Resized them all to the same height of the smallest image whilst maintaining aspect ratio
+    - Resized them all to the same height of the smallest image whilst maintaining aspect ratio.
 ```Python
 def resize_images():
     base_dir = r'C:\Users\lcox1\Documents\VSCode\AiCore\Data science\images'